 - receive 70% of the value of the Global Fund grants.

-To date (December 2017), the Global Fund has invested in Ghana as follows:
+Until December 2017, the Global Fund has invested in Ghana